luxonauta/minish/readme.md

 ## How to use

-To use it, the syntax to be highlighted needs to be encapsulated by a `<pre>` tag.
+The syntax to be highlighted needs to be encapsulated by a `<pre>` tag.

 You can add a button with the class `.js-copy` to copy the content with a click.

-Add the `code` tag with the data attribute `data-language` of the language you want to highlight.
+Add the `code` tag with the data attribute `data-language` of the language to be highlighted.

 * HTML
 * CSS